Amazon Business Analytics for AI Workflows

 For operators and developers building MCP-based workflows, the target isn't autonomous control.
 It's controlled execution with visible inputs, constrained permissions, and reproducible outputs.

-For teams that need a hosted MCP data layer rather than another dashboard, agentcentral gives Claude, ChatGPT, OpenClaw, Cursor, and other MCP clients structured access to Amazon Ads, Seller Central, inventory, orders, catalog, ranking, finance, and fulfillment data.
-It is a data layer, not a recommendation engine.
+For teams that need a hosted MCP service rather than another dashboard, agentcentral gives Claude, ChatGPT, OpenClaw, Cursor, and other MCP clients structured access to Amazon Ads, Seller Central, inventory, orders, catalog, ranking, finance, and fulfillment data.
+It returns facts and audited actions, not recommendations.
 It returns facts, classifications, source-provided fields, and guarded write tools with audit logs so the user's agent or workflow can decide what to do.
 That model is useful for sellers, agencies, ads managers, and developers who need pre-materialized reads, scoped keys, write previews, and auditable Amazon workflows without building the full data plumbing themselves.

 Related agentcentral pages